Presto-roni/Project/README.md

 Example: https://scryfall.com/card/leg/62/invoke-prejudice

 What is really confusing for me was that the console displays an error 503 but still gets data for the console.log and the image.

+The file with the correct code in it is FINAL.html